wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 * PostgreSQL -- Updated the setup instructions and configuration with new extensions to monitor the database.

 * TAS Beta:
-  * We made updates to the TAS Beta dashboards.
+  * We made improvements to the TAS Beta dashboards.
   * We have added a number of alerts.
 These alerts come from an older version of the integration and are not fully supported yet.

 * Kubernetes: